Where: Room 204 of the Distance Learning Center Wing of the Urban Center at PSU

 Follow this link on the day of the seminar to stream it live.

 Metro, Portland's regional governing agency, conducts annual two-hour counts along its regional trail every September.
 This upcoming fall (2017) will be the 10th year that the counts have been held, which means we at Metro can finally start seeing noticeable, long-lasting trends in the regional trail network.
-Perhaps more importantly, we are seeing how these data have directly impacted investments in future trail, bicycle, and pedestrian investments.
+Perhaps more importantly, we are seeing how these data have directly impacted investments in future trail, bicycle, and pedestrian projects.

 This seminar will cover the history of the program, details of how it's conducted and why it's conducted that way, how data are used (including an inside look at future iterations of Metro's interactive trail count map), and why creating local extrapolation factors for adjusting to annual traffic is so important.